-The University Faculty Ombuds is a member of the International Ombudsman Association.
+The University faculty ombuds is a member of the International Ombudsman Association (IOA).
 The office operations are consistent with the Code of Ethics and Standards of Practice of the International Ombudsman Association.

 Confidentiality helps create a safe place for visitors to voice concerns, evaluate issues, and identify options.
 It is essential to the ombuds' function.
 The faculty ombuds will not disclose the name of any individual who has visited the office or issues that were discussed with anyone unless permission to do so has been given by the individual.
 The only exception to the promise of confidentiality is when the ombuds has a reasonable concern about possible violence or physical harm.

 The faculty ombuds provides impartial and objective assessments of any concern brought to the office.
 As a neutral third party, the ombuds is an advocate for equity, fair process, and the fair administration of process, but does not take sides on behalf of any individual or cause.